 A great product demonstration is one of the most powerful and valuable weapons a salesperson can use to win over a customer.
-When conducted properly, a demo shows the prospect how things will look if they buy and what they lose if they don't choose you.
-So keep reading and discover how to prepare for a demo call that wins.
+When conducted properly, a demo call shows the prospect how things will look if they buy and what they lose if they don't choose you.
+So keep reading and discover how to prepare for demo calls that win.

 So you’ve worked hard and you’ve arrived at this promised land of a scheduled product demo; your prospect agreed to invest their time to listen to you.
-You know the date and the time.
+You know the date and the time of your client demo.

 Never take this for granted.
 Ever.